 Keep copies of the bill of sale (FLHSMV recommends having it notarized), certificate of title, or another type of transaction document showing it was sold.

-At the Car Factory, we can help you sell a car privately in the city in just a few simple steps.
+At the Car Factory, we can help you selling a car privately in the city in just a few simple steps.
 We have ensured the use of masks and regular sanitization at both Miami and Florida dealerships to help safeguard both our customers and our employees.
 Please book an appointment today by calling us at 786-406-6234 or visit our website.

 We like to provide our customers with the best quality!
 That’s why we have chosen Supreme Tires & Auto Service as our partner!
 Years of experience at your service ensure the best results at the best price.